cycle/docs/annotated/entity.md

 }
 ```

-> Read how to use non incremental primary keys (for example UUID) in Advanced section.
+> Read how to use non-incremental primary keys (for example UUID) in Advanced section.

-By default, entity properly will be mapped to the column with same name as property, you can change it:
+By default, the entity properly will be mapped to the column with the same name as the property, you can change it:

 ```php
 /** @entity */